-- 6. Give parents opportunities to talk about their student.
-Create opportunities for parents to call or come in with a concern or interest.
-Welcome parents to the school for a variety of activities and functions, and always thank them for coming. - 7.
-Seek parents' commitment to ongoing engagement in their student's lives throughout their secondary schooling. - 8.
+- 7. Seek parents' commitment to ongoing engagement in their student's lives throughout their secondary schooling. - 8.
 Understand each student's strengths and needs and how the parent can be engaged in supporting his/her student's success. - 9.
 Establish a positive, trusting relationship with your students' parents by celebrating their parental contributions to the growth and development of their child, no matter how large or small. - 10.
 Partner with local schools to offer mentoring and internship programs for community students.